yuramol/softbee.io/content/work/cruise-bike.md

 type: mobile
 alt: cruise-bike
 order: 5
-title: Uberlike Mobile App for Bike Sharing | React Native App
+title: Uber like Mobile App for Bike Sharing
 text: We need to develop a mobile app that allows vehicle owners to share their scooters or bicycles with others and earn money, while also providing customers with an affordable means of transportation.